QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/iterative_methods_sparsity.rst

 We can solve :math:`(\rho - Q) v = r` with an iterative method.

-Below, we create a linear operator and compare the algorithm for a few different iterative methods (GMRES, BiCGStab(l), IDR(s), etc.)  with a "small" problem of only ten-thousand possible states.
+Below, we create a linear operator and compare the algorithm for a few different iterative methods `(GMRES, BiCGStab(l), IDR(s), etc.) <https://juliamath.github.io/IterativeSolvers.jl/dev/#What-method-should-I-use-for-linear-systems?-1>`_ with a small problem of only ten-thousand possible states.

 .. code-block:: julia